alavado/metawear-kine-pi/README.md

 ## Sensors
 The ``sensors`` key is an object that defines the sampling frequencies for the various data streams.
-Some streams, such as sensor fusion data, are not configurable (but must still be set), and the app will use the closest valid frequency to the set value.
+Some streams, such as sensor fusion data, are not configurable (but must still have a sampling frequency set), and the app will use the closest valid frequency to the set value.

 ```json
 {